Last updated on February 17th, 2026 at 06:53 pm

 Vestibul Palace, a small luxury hotel set in the heart of Diocletian’s Palace, highlights include stylish rooms and a beautiful, atmospheric square, where an amazing breakfast is served every morning, one of the most popular places to stay in Split for couples!

-Porto Nativo sits on a charming cobbled street corner, there’s just three wonderful Mediterranean-style suites with dreamy boho-luxe furnishings, perfect for independent, central stays – it’s really lovely!
+Porto Nativo sits on a charming cobbled street corner, with three reasonably priced Mediterranean-style rooms all decked out in dreamy boho-luxe furnishings, perfect for independent, central stays – it’s really lovely!

 SPLIT RIVA – RIVIERA